Nuclear Waste-infused Fish

 **If you are one of those types, don't worry.
 Your time will come.
 And knowing how to cook perfectly succulent tofu that's crunchy on the outside and spongey on the inside is going to work to your advantage.
 At some point, MasterChef Australia is going to run out of other ideas and decide to do a Climate Change series, which will mean that everything will be either wholefood plant-based or involve cooking the last few members of each Australian species on the critically endangered list.
 I assume they will go with the first option.
 I'm sure most of their viewers would prefer to watch the other version, but there would probably be a few complaints from pesky vegetarians, so you're better off working on your tofu technique than trying to figure out the best sauce for a Margaret River burrowing crayfish.

-*** The only real downside to transitioning your tastebuds over to the faux-fish versions is that it will also become apparent that fish doesn't smell very nice.
-Especially when re-heated in the office microwave at lunchtime.
-If you are reading this and one of those lunchtime-microwave-office-fish-reheaters, I can confidently say, without having met you, that you are the least popular person in your office.
+*** The only real downside to transitioning your tastebuds over to the faux-fish versions is that it will quickly become apparent that fish doesn't smell very nice — especially when re-heated in the office microwave at lunchtime.
+If you are one of those lunchtime-microwave-office-fish-reheaters, I can confidently say, without having met you, that you are the least popular person in your office.

 Published 01 Oct 2023